drageelr/cms/docs/js-code-conventions-and-practices.md

 ### 4. Statement Rules
 #### Rules:
 ##### Simple Statements:
-1. Don't put a semicolon at the end of a statement *(Applies to both simple and complex)*.
+1. Put a semicolon at the end of a statement *(Applies to both simple and complex)*.
 ##### Complex Statements:
 2. Put the opening bracket at the end of the first line.
 3. Use one space before the opening bracket.